VCTLabs/vct-web/content/articles/git-intro.rst

 Create a new branch from master, and make it current::

-	$ git checkout -b my-new-branch-name master
+	$ git checkout -b alternate-theme master

 Examine which branch is current::

 	$ git status

-('git branch' also shows you the current branch, using a "*" to indicate this)
+('git branch' also shows you the current branch, using a "*" in front)

 Obtain a diff between current branch, and master branch
 -------------------------------------------------------